BetonQuest/BetonQuest/docs/Participate/Process/Code/index.md

 ## Commit

 After you made changes, don't forget to run `mvn verify` again.
-You should also add a [changelog](../Maintaining-Changelog.md) entry at this point, before you commit.
+You should also add a [changelog](../Maintaining-the-Changelog.md) entry at this point.

-You need to commit (save) your changes once they are done.
+You need to commit your changes once they are done.
 You can do this with
 <a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html" target="_blank">IntelliJ's Git integration</a>.